 After signing for Juventus in July 2014, Stefano Sturaro returned to Turin six months later following a fruitful loan spell with former club Genoa.
 The versatile player has since shone in the Bianconeri midfield, playing his part in their charge towards a domestic double and Champions League final.

-Born in Sanremo on 9 March 1993, Sturaro spent the majority of his early career with local team Sanremese before joining Genoa’s youth academy in 2008.
+Born in Sanremo on 9 March 1993, he spent the majority of his early career with local team Sanremese before joining Genoa’s youth academy in 2008.

 Having proved a key member of the Primavera’s Super Cup winning side in 2010, Sturaro plied his trade with Serie B outfit Modena during the 2012/13 campaign.

-Upon returning to the Stadio Luigi Ferraris in the summer of 2013, he scored his first goal in Italy’s top flight against Catania and his performances quickly caught the attentions of Juventus, who signed the midfielder before immediately loaning him back to Genoa to further his education for the first half of 2014/15.
+His performances quickly caught the attentions of Juventus, who signed the Liguria-born midfielder on a five-year contract, immediately loaning him back to Genoa to further his education for the first half of the 2014/15 season.

 On the international scene, he progressed through the Italy Under-18, Under-19 and Under-21 squads before being called up by Azzurri coach Antonio Conte for Italy's 1-0 friendly victory over Albania in Genoa last November where he remained an unused substitute.